 On the way is a clearer tax strategy as the country means to adopt a similar treatment of crypto trading as that applied to more mainstream asset trading such as shares.
 Taxing crypto is not a negative in the Coincub crypto ranking, on the contrary, any moves to make crypto trading clearer, safer – and, yes, even more taxable – creates confidence in the crypto economy.
 A more cohesive tax policy adds credibility to crypto activity, rather than leaving it outside the system.

-Paying tax on my crypto trading in the Austria
+Paying tax on my Bitcoin trading in Austria

 For individuals holding cryptocurrencies – as non-business assets – any gains from converting your crypto into a fiat currency – or other cryptocurrencies – are tax-free but only if those gains are realized after a one-year speculation period.
 They are taxable if realized within a year, however, a tax-exempt amount of €440 per annum applies.
 The exchange of legal currency or tender for cryptocurrency or vice versa is exempt from VAT in line with EU directives on the subject.